jlbradha/website_personal/content/post/Tips_WebsiteCreation/index.md

 1. Push all the changes you've made to Github
 I had a few problems with RStudio crashing when I tried to stage and push things to github so [here is a workaround](https://community.rstudio.com/t/blogdown-unable-to-stage-and-commit/6621/4).
 In the termial window, type the following:

- * `git commit -A` to stage everything
+ * `git commit -A`

- * ` git commit -m` [enter your commit message here
+ * ` git commit -m` "*enter your commit message here*"

  * `git push origin master`

+To push things individually, you can check the box under `staged` in the Git window of RStudio and commit that way.

 Then go to github and make sure it's all there!

-To push things individually, you can check the box under `staged` in the Git window of RStudio and commit that way.
+  * **Note** If you can't get Git to commit, it means you need to listen to that red warning you received `To stop the server, run servr::daemon_stop(1) or restart your R session` when you inilized `serve_site`.
+  * If neither of those options work, go into your `.git` folder (in your repository folder on your personal computer) and delete the `index` file.

 2. Go to [Netlify](https://www.netlify.com/) and log in with your github account

-3. Click `New site from Git` and choose your Git provider (mine is Github)
+3. Click `New site from Git` and choose your Git provider (mine is GitHub)

 4. Select the repository of choice and click `deploy site`